In celebration of Black History Month, the Cambridge Police Department is proud to showcase its rich history of African American officers.

 Christine Elow became the highest ranking female officer in the history of the Cambridge Police Department in 2017, when she was appointed the department's first female Superintendent.
 Raised in Cambridge, Superintendent Elow has been with the Cambridge Police Department for more than 20 years.
 She previously served as Deputy Superintendent for Day Patrol and Community Services.

-Dr. Branville Bard, Jr. became the City of Cambridge Police Department’s fourth Police Commissioner in August 2017.
+Dr. Branville Bard, Jr. became the City of Cambridge Police Department’s fourth and current Police Commissioner in August 2017.
 Prior to leading the Cambridge Police Department, Bard served as the Chief of Police and Director of Public Safety of the Philadelphia Housing Authority Police Department.
 He began his law enforcement career as a member of the Philadelphia Police Department where he proudly served for nearly 22 years before retiring at the rank of Inspector.
 Commissioner Bard is a reform-minded pracademic, heavily influenced by social and procedural justice movements.
 He is a subject matter expert on racial profiling and frequently lectures on the topic.
 During his career, he has been the recipient of many departmental and community service-related awards and citations